Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Related Work

 \section{Related Work}

 \paragraph{Low-cost multispectral imaging} Numerous approaches have aimed to capture multispectral or hyperspectral information without expensive hardware.
-Early work by Helling et al.~\cite{wheel7} employed a grayscale camera with a rotating filter wheel, while Valero et al.~\cite{valero2007} used an RGB camera with three interchangeable filters.
-Oh et al.~\cite{diy-brown} captured scenes with three different cameras, leveraging the variation in their spectral sensitivities.
-More recently, Sharma et al.~\cite{mobispectral} demonstrated that consumer mobile devices with both RGB and NIR sensors can achieve extended spectral capture (400--1000~nm).
+Early work by \citet{wheel7} employed a grayscale camera with a rotating filter wheel, while \citet{valero2007} used an RGB camera with three interchangeable filters. \citet{diy-brown} captured scenes with three different cameras, leveraging the variation in their spectral sensitivities.
+More recently, \citet{mobispectral} demonstrated that consumer mobile devices with both RGB and NIR sensors can achieve extended spectral capture (400--1000~nm).
 Although these systems reduce costs, they either involve long capture times or assume no misalignment between successive captures.

-\paragraph{Hyperspectral reconstruction from RGB} Traditional HSR methods model spectra using sparse coding~\cite{arad-icvl}, dictionary learning~\cite{a-plus}, or manifold embeddings~\cite{manifold-mapping}, based on the low-dimensional structure of hyperspectral data and the rarity of metamers~\cite{foster-metamers}.
+\paragraph{Hyperspectral reconstruction from RGB} Traditional HSR methods model spectra using sparse coding~\citep{arad-icvl}, dictionary learning~\citep{a-plus}, or manifold embeddings~\citep{manifold-mapping}, based on the low-dimensional structure of hyperspectral data and the rarity of metamers~\citep{foster-metamers}.
 These approaches are computationally efficient but often lack the capacity to incorporate global context from the input image, making them less robust to complex natural scenes.
-Recent methods based on deep learning have achieved significant advances, particularly those developed through the NTIRE spectral reconstruction challenges~\cite{ntire-2018, ntire-2020, ntire-2022}.
-Early deep models used CNNs~\cite{hrnet, hscnn-plus, hscnn-default, pixel-aware, stebel, galliani}, while newer transformer-based approaches like MST++~\cite{mst++} and MSFN~\cite{msfn} introduced attention along spectral or spatial dimensions.
-However, nearly all research relies on synthetic RGB inputs rendered from hyperspectal images (HSIs) using color matching functions (CMFs), assuming perfect alignment and access to camera parameters.
-These assumptions do not hold in practice, limiting model generalizability. {We address these limitations training and evaluating on real-world data with acquisition artifacts and misalignment.}
+Recent methods based on deep learning have achieved significant advances, particularly those developed through the NTIRE spectral reconstruction challenges~\citep{ntire-2022}.
+Early deep models used CNNs~\citep{galliani, hscnn-plus}, while newer transformer-based approaches like MST++~\citep{mst++} and SPECAT~\citep{specat} introduced attention along spectral or spatial dimensions, and diffusion based approaches like SDM \citep{nips-metamers} or LDERT \citep{ldert} also adapted for HSR.
+However, nearly all research relies on synthetic RGB inputs rendered from hyperspectal images (HSIs) using color matching functions (CMFs), assuming perfect alignment and sometimes access to camera parameters.
+These assumptions do not hold in practice, limiting model generalizability and non-sustainable to hard metameric cases \citep{fu-limitations, nips-metamers}.
+We address these limitations training and evaluating on real-world data with acquisition artifacts and misalignments.